byzer-org/byzer-lang/README.md

 ```

-For more details about the Byzer-lang grammer, please refer to the user manaual [Byzer-lang Grammer](https://docs.byzer.org/#/byzer-lang/zh-cn/grammar/outline)
+For more details about the Byzer-lang grammer, please refer to the user manaual [Byzer-lang Grammar](https://docs.byzer.org/#/byzer-lang/zh-cn/grammar/outline)

 ### Development

-1. Fork the repository and clone
+1. Fork this repository and clone to local machine

 ```
 git clone https://github.com/{YOUR_GITHUB}/byzer-lang.git